macaroni-os/macaroni-site/site/content/blog/phoenix-23.03.md

 - All kernels modules are been renamed following the naming convention: `kernel-<kernel-branch>` as category.
 This will help searching and `macaronictl` integration.
+  Always related to the kernel, the string `LTS` is been removed from kernel packages.
+The LTS information is now available over the package annotations.

 - See the [release](https://github.com/macaroni-os/macaroni-funtoo/releases/tag/v23.03-phoenix) page for the detail of all updates.